Dinamo (Moscow Metro): Location

 Dinamo is under Leningradsky Avenue in the Aeroport District of Moscow near Petrovsky Park and the Petrovsky Palace.
 The VTB Arena was built on the same site and Dinamo Stadium adjacent to the station.

 Design and layout

 The station is situated at a depth of 39.6 m and follows a tri-vaulted deep-level pylon design.
-Designed by Yakov Lichtenberg (ru) and Yury Revkovsky, the station features a sport-themed decoration with bas-reliefs designed by Ye.
+Designed by Yakov Lichtenberg (ru) and Yury Revkovsky, the station features a sport-themed decoration with bas-reliefs designed by Elena Janson-Manizer (ru).
 Yason-Manzer depicting sportsmen in various practices in the vestibules and the central hall.

 The pylons, faced with red tagilian marble and onyx have porcelain medallions also showing sportsmen.
 The walls are faced with onyx, white and grey marble, neatly tiled together.
 The floor is revetted with black marble, although the platforms were initially covered with asphalt.

 There are two identical vestibules, each on the northern side of the Leningradsky Avenue, and the architect for the vestibules was Dmitry Chechulin.

 There is an underground walkway between Dinamo and Petrovsky Park stations that eased transfers between the stations.
 That walkway opened on 29 December 2020.